The Bankrate promise

-It’s also important to understand that a new mortgage will come with new terms that can impact how you set aside cash from your budget for property taxes, says Lisa Greene-Lewis, CPA and tax expert at TurboTax.
+It’s also important to understand that a new mortgage could come with new terms that can affect how you set aside cash from your budget for property taxes, says Lisa Greene-Lewis, CPA and tax expert at TurboTax.

 “Homeowners need to consider whether the new loan will require them to impound their property taxes, meaning pay them every month with the loan payment or whether they will pay them twice a year outside of the loan,” Greene-Lewis says.
 “This is a consideration as it may depend on your finances and your stream of income.
 Some people prefer to pay their property taxes twice a year instead of having that bump out of their pocket every month.”